 • A cohesive tone of voice

-• A unique and bold "look and feel" to fit their new bold story
+• A unique and bold "look and feel" to fit their new story

-• Detailed and stringent branding guidelines, enabling the teams and designers to maintain consistency
+• Detailed and stringent branding guidelines for teams and designers

 Getting the team involved in the process:

 From the outset, Shai and John were determined to include Gett employees in the discussion.
 They felt that if they wanted to successfully roll out a new brand, the employees needed to be engaged and involved throughout the rebranding process.
-They consulted with senior management, B2B teams, creative teams and marketing experts from B2C departments about Gett's current values, positioning and unique proposition, in order to identify similarities and differences between departments.
+In order to identify similarities and differences between departments, they consulted with senior management, B2B teams, creative teams, and marketing experts from B2C departments about Gett's current values, positioning and unique proposition.

 They then presented them with a set of questions:

-• What character traits did the company want to aspire to?
+• What character traits did the company represent?

 • What personality traits should the company embody?